rascol/Raspberry-Pi-PPS-Client/README.md

 # Software Requirements
 ---
-## The Raspian OS
+## Operating System

 Versions of Linux kernel 4.1 and later are supported.
-The Raspian OS is required only because the RPi file locations required by the installer (and test files) are hard coded.
+Currently PPS-Client v1.4 and later runs on **Raspian**.
+At the moment, PPS-Client is restricted to Raspian because the file locations required by the installer (and test files) are hard coded.
 If there is enough interest in using other OS's, these install locations could be determined by the PPS-Client config file.

 ## The NTP daemon